waybyte/example-gps/README.md

-# Logicrom SDK - GPS Library example
+# Logicrom OpenCPU SDK - GPS Library example

 ## How to build